tatumio/wordpress-plugin/plugins/tatum/wordpress.org/README.wporg.txt

 = Why do I need an API key? =
 Normally, to create NFTs on different blockchains, you would need to have access to blockchain nodes and create wallets on each blockchain.
 With NFT Maker, you can simply use an API key to connect to different blockchains through Tatum, and everything else is taken care of for you.

+= What are credits used for? =
+Credits are used to pay for the gas fees on the blockchain on which you are minting NFTs.
+Each time you mint an NFT, credits are deducted from your monthly credit amount.

+= How many NFTs can I mint with each type of plan on each blockchain? = This depends on the current gas prices on each blockchain.
+In general, Harmony and Celo are very cheap, Polygon and BSC are somewhere in the middle, and Ethereum is extremely expensive.

+= Do I have to pay any other fees? =
+No, your plan covers all fees.

+= Can I create a multi-vendor peer-to-peer NFT marketplace with the plugin? = No, you can only create and sell NFTs directly to your users with the plugin.

+= Is there a file size limit to the files I upload? = Yes, the file limit is 50MB.

+= Does NFT Maker support royalty NFTs? =
+No, it only supports standard ERC-721 NFTs.

+= Can I modify the NFT Maker plugin? =
+Yes, the plugin is open source.
+You can [download the source code here](https://github.com/tatumio/woocommerce-plugin) and modify anything you like.

+= Can NFT Maker generate wallets? =
+No, the plugin cannot generate wallets, it just mints your NFTs to the addresses your users provide.

+= Can users connect their own MetaMask wallets to the plugin? = No, there would be no reason for this.
+They can simply provide the address of their wallet and the NFT will be minted to that address.

+= What blockchains do you support? =
+Ethereum, Polygon, Binance Smart Chain, Celo, Harmony

+= Can I change the collection name? =
+No, the name of the collection is in the smart contract on each blockchain and cannot be changed.

 = Do I need to generate a blockchain wallet on each blockchain I want to mint NFTs on? = No, since NFTs are lazy-minted, you do not need to create wallets on any blockchain.
 Once an NFT is purchased, it is minted directly to the buyer’s blockchain address.